Slash0BZ/movie_recommender/README.md

 ### Database testing

 As noted above, database testing can only be done locally.
 So we wrote the [testing script](https://github.com/Slash0BZ/movie_recommender/blob/master/mrelearner/database/test.py) under the local directory which throughly tested every function of working database_util library.
 The test script also reach line coverage of 81%, which only corner cases are not covered.
 However, we still do manual test and checking for those corner cases (for example, when adding new movies into the database).

-## Log

-Packaging was done on March 2017.